oliyh/martian/README.md

 - Modular with support for `clj-http` and `httpkit` (Clojure) and `cljs-http` (ClojureScript)
 - Build urls and request maps from code or generate and perform the request, returning the response
 - Explore an API from your REPL
-- Extensible via interceptor pattern
+- Extensible via interceptor pattern - inject your own interceptors anywhere in the chain
 - Negotiates the most efficient content-type and handles serialisation and deserialisation including `transit`, `edn` and `json`
 - Support for integration testing without requiring external HTTP stubs
 - Routes are named as idiomatic kebab-case keywords of the `operationId` of the endpoint in the Swagger definition
+- Simple, data driven behaviour with low coupling using libraries and patterns you already know

 ## Clojure / ClojureScript